Dealing with Liquefaction

-My problem is the soil condition.
 My flower and vegetable gardens are affected by liquefaction brought on through the Christchurch earthquakes.
 How will this affect growing flowers and vegetables?
 What can you grow in this soil?

 Unfortunately there is little that will grow in liquefaction.
 You also don’t know what is in the liquefaction itself that has been brought to the surface.
 It would be a safer option to ignore the liquefaction and build up above it.
 You can use planter boxes, raised planters or rocks/bricks etc and build above the ground by at least 20-25cm.